Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 If your agency can’t explain why they made a decision in terms of revenue, you’re not getting strategy then you’re getting noise.

-The fix: demand revenue‑aligned structure, experiment logs, and oversight KPIs.
+The fix: demand revenue‑aligned structure, experiment tracking, oversight KPIs and regularly review these elements to ensure ongoing effectiveness.

 This article applies to: